 And even though we have the second smallest field of the season, picking a winner is not necessarily any easier given that, by definition, most of the field have to be in some sort of form to have made it this far.

-Stay close to the action with the bwin Sports app.
-Access more markets than any other betting provider and scan our in-depth football statistics menu to find and make your bet selections fast.
-Download now.
+Stay close to the action with the bwin app.
+Access more markets than any other betting provider and scan our in-depth golf statistics menu to find and make your bet selections fast.
+Download now the best betting app.